While browsing the June/July 1982 issue of PC Magazine (Vol. 1, No. 3), I found the following

 According to Chris Carson, the program works its magic by reloading the diskette parameters table in PC-DOS.
 IBM programmed the step rate for the machine’s Tandon disk drives at eight milliseconds; SPEEDUP shortens this to six, still within the Tandon-rated minimum of five milliseconds.
 The program also sets the head settle rate to zero milliseconds, which is the Tandon minimum rating (IBM’s conservative default setting is 25).

-So, fire up the PC-SIG Machine (with Debugger).
+So, fire up the PC-SIG Machine.
 Or use the machine below, which has conveniently pre-loaded “PC DOS 1.00” in drive A and “PCSIG80: DISK0011” in drive B.

 At the DOS prompt, run